-Paul Little is the inaugural Deputy Chair of the Visit Victoria Board, founder and chairman of the Little Group.
+Paul Little is the Chair of the Visit Victoria Board, and founder and chairman of the Little Group.

 From 1986 to 2011, he was the Managing Director of Toll Holdings and oversaw the Toll Group's rise to become Asia's pre-eminent provider of logistics services.